oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     [3, "email", "String", ["[0"], ""]
 ]]
 ```
-IDL format is preferred for use in documentation, but conformance to the native structured format ensures
+IDL is preferred for use in documentation, but conformance is based on the formal language, and
-that the IDL is properly constructed.
-It is often tempting to write text or table definitions that, while appearing
+specifications in other formats are validated by converting them to native format.
-plausible, are not valid.
-A round-trip conversion to structured format and back provides higher assurance of
+This "data-first" approach allows documentation styles to be adjusted if necessary without affecting the
-correctness than (possibly incomplete) lint checking, as well as a consistently formatted output text.
+JADN language.

 ## 2.4 Implementation